-When capturing images of the panel under fully cloudy skies, take care not to block the incident light from the clouds from showing up on the panel.
-In cloudy conditions, the aircraft may cast a shadow on the panel but the shadow may not be apparent.
+When capturing images of the panel under fully cloudy skies, be sure not to block the incident light from the clouds from showing up on the panel.
+In cloudy conditions, the aircraft may cast a shadow on the panel, but the shadow may not be apparent.

 Imaging the panel using the camera by itself outside of the aircraft may be required in the aircraft is very large and blocks a significant portion of the light.

-The look of your CRP may vary depending on when it was manufactured (iterations are distinguished via the serial number, which start with the letters "RP")
+The look of your CRP may vary depending on when it was manufactured (iterations are distinguished via the serial number, which starts with the letters "RP")

 Examples of CRP made by MicaSense: